 While the difference between games and GL can seem subtle, the resulting impact on their learning can be enormous.
 Keep in mind that introducing one element of gamification at a time can still be a worthwhile objective, and is often the most effective way to bring about the type of mindset shift that true GL requires.
 In next week’s post, we’ll look at a few models for Gamified Learning and best practices for getting GL off the ground in your school.

 As always, I would love to hear your thoughts on this week’s topic – have you tried Gamified Learning in your class?
 Do you have any questions about how to get started?
-Please share your thoughts in the comments section below.
+Please reach out and share your thoughts.